ayredkklc/DiamondHacks2021/README.md

 # Recycle Me

 Recycle Me is an app to inform people more about recycling and composting.
-It is a fun app where you can take a quiz and see how well you know about recycling and composting.
-You can also get random facts about it, and learn more on our "Learn more!" page with the information we gathered from reliable recources.
+It is a fun app where users can view randomly-generated facts, take a quiz to test their knowledge, and learn more from official and reliable sources.

 ### User Stories
 - [x]  User can get facts about recycling and composting.
 Each time user pressess the button it shows a random fact.